 - Sciatica

-If you’ve been frustrated by treatments that just aren’t producing positive outcomes and are getting anxious to get back to the lifestyle and routine you love and had grown accustomed to, schedule a free screening for your injury or chronic pain with one of our expert physical and occupational therapists to learn if dry needling could finally be the solution you need to end your chronic pain for good.
+If you’ve been disheartened by ineffective treatments in the past and are getting anxious to get back to the activities you love, make an appointment for a free screening for your injury or chronic pain with one of our expert physical and occupational therapists to learn if dry needling can be implemented into a holistic and proven physical therapy plan with Axes.

 How Does Dry Needling Work? | Truesdale, MO Physical Therapy